Biden Signs Five Animal Protection Measures into Law

 FDA Modernization Act and Reducing Animal Testing Act

-In December 2022, federal lawmakers passed the FDA Modernization Act 2.0 — including both the original FDA Modernization Act and also the Reducing Animal Testing Act — to eliminate a federal mandate for animal testing for new drugs and for biosimilars.
+In December 2022, federal lawmakers passed the FDA Modernization Act 2.0 led by Sens.
+Rand Paul, R-Ky., Cory Booker, D-N.J., and Reps.
+Vern Buchanan, R-Fla., and Nancy Mace, R-S.C. — including both the original FDA Modernization Act and also the Reducing Animal Testing Act — to eliminate a federal mandate for animal testing for new drugs and for biosimilars.
 Given that perhaps 75 percent of all animals used in testing are conscripted for drug development, enactment of the measure punctuated the biggest policy win on the issue of animal testing in our nation’s history.
 On a significant parallel track, Animal Wellness Action succeeded in getting an additional $5 million in new money to support an FDA-wide New Alternative Methods Program to reduce animal testing (total is $12.5 million).
-The FDA Modernization Act 2.0 promises to reboot a broken drug development paradigm and, if vigorously implemented, will deliver safer, more effective, more reliable palliatives and cures to people in need.
+The FDA Modernization Act 2.0 promises to reboot a broken drug development paradigm and, if it is vigorously implemented, will deliver safer, more effective, more reliable palliatives and cures to people in need.

 Horseracing Integrity and Safety Act Statutory Repair

-Animal Wellness Action, along with The Jockey Club, worked with key lawmakers in the U.S. House of Representatives and the U.S. Senate to amend the Horseracing Integrity and Safety Act of 2020, modifying a provision in the original law that a federal appellate court declared unconstitutional in November and which put the national ban on race-day doping of Thoroughbreds in jeopardy.
+Animal Wellness Action, along with The Jockey Club, worked with key lawmakers in the U.S. House of Representatives and the U.S. Senate to amend the Horseracing Integrity and Safety Act of 2020, amending a provision in the original law that a federal appellate court declared unconstitutional in November and which put the national ban on race-day doping of Thoroughbreds in jeopardy.
 Performance-enhancing drugs put the animals at risk of breakdowns and other injuries and make the entire industry suspect.
 Animal Wellness Action launched a new site, www.HISAWatchdog.org, to help facilitate communication and keep a watchful eye on regulators.
+Senate Republican Leader Mitch McConnell, R-Ky., and Rep. Paul Tonko, D-N.Y. led this effort in the Congress.

 Big Cat Public Safety Act

 President Joe Biden signed the stand-alone Big Cat Public Safety Act, H.R.
-263, into law on December 22 after a long, 11-year campaign to end the trade in big cats as pets and to shut down commercial cub-petting operations that treat tiger cubs and kittens as props.
+263, led by Reps.
+Mike Quigley, D-Ill., and Brian Fitzpatrick, R-Pa., and Sens.
+Susan Collins, R-Maine, and Richard Blumenthal, D-Conn., into law on December 21 after a long, 11-year campaign to end the trade in big cats as pets and to shut down commercial cub-petting operations that treat tiger cubs and kittens as props.
 This bill closes out the cub-petting industry, which breeds tigers and lions to allow patrons to handle cubs for a fee.
 There are thousands of big cats kept in private hands, and just a decade ago, there were more than 60 cub-petting menageries.

 Shark Fin Sales Elimination Act